mdn/translated-content-de/files/de/web/css/color_value/hsl/index.md

   --base-color: orange;
 }

-/* Laut Spezifikation sollten s- und l-Werte auf eine Zahl zwischen 0-100 aufgelöst werden.
-Allerdings löst Chrome 121+ sie fälschlicherweise zu Zahlen zwischen 0-1 auf, daher werden derzeit Berechnungen wie l + 0.2 anstelle von l + 20 verwendet */
+/* As per the spec, s and l values should resolve to a number between 0-100 However, Chrome 121+ incorrectly resolves them to numbers between 0-1 hence currently using calculations like l + 0.2 instead of l + 20 */

 #one {
   background-color: hsl(from var(--base-color) h s calc(l + 0.2));